brahmee07/hypothesis_test/README.md

 4. Repeat **10,000 times**.
 5. Construct the **95% confidence interval** from the 2.5th and 97.5th percentiles of the bootstrap distribution.

----

-### **Why the CLT Does Not Apply**
-The Central Limit Theorem does **not** apply cleanly here for two reasons:

-1. **Efficiency values are highly skewed.**
-   Most shots have \( \text{goal} = 0 \), and xG values are small and non-normal.

-2. **Player averages vary wildly depending on shot count.**
-   Some players take exactly 10 shots; others take over 500.
-   This leads to **unequal variances** and **non-Gaussian sampling distributions**.

-Because of this:

-- The sampling distribution of average efficiency **is not normal**.
-- Using a bootstrap CI is more appropriate and valid.

----

-If you'd like, I can now integrate this into your full README or polish the Results / Uncertainty sections as well.